-The Lightroom histogram is visible in both the library module and the develop module on right at the top.
-It’s interactive in the develop module only.
+The Lightroom histogram is visible in both the library module and the develop module on right at the top of the panel.
+However, it’s interactive in the develop module only.

 In the library module it’s purely for reference, while in the develop module you can actually make changes by clicking and dragging within the histogram.

-More on how to use it in a moment…
+More on how to use a histogram in Lightroom in a moment…

 How do I turn off histograms in Lightroom?

-Any time that you feel it’s taking up too much screen space and you don’t need it, like any of the other panels, you can close it by clicking on the little triangle in the top right of the panel.
+Any time that you feel it’s taking up too much screen space and you don’t need it, like any of the other editing panels, you can close the histogram by clicking on the little triangle in the top right of the panel.

 How should a histogram look in Lightroom?